 - install door bottom seals or sweeps on doors with no existing bottom weatherstripping.

 - wood, vinyl, fibreglass, or thermally broken metal frames;

 - glazing with low-e and an inert gas fill.

-For a list of ENERGY STAR® certified windows and doors, visit the List of Models section of the Natural Resources Canada website.
+For a list of ENERGY STAR® certified windows and doors, visit the Natural Resources Canada website.